v-rajagt/IntuneDocs/intune/configuration/preference-file-settings-macos.md

 ms.collection: M365-identity-device-management
 ---

-# Use
+# Add a property list file to macOS devices using Microsoft Intune

-Using Microsoft Intune, you can add a property list file (.plist) for your macOS devices.
+Using Microsoft Intune, you can add a property list file (.plist) for your apps on macOS devices.

+This feature applies to:

+- macOS devices running 10.7 and newer

-Property list files typically include user settings, or information about bundles and applications.
+Property list files typically include information about macOS applications.
 For more information on property lists, see [About Information Property List Files](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html) (opens Apple's website).

-This article lists and describes the different settings you can control on macOS devices.
-As part of your mobile device management (MDM) solution, use these settings to add the app bundle ID, and add a .plist file.
+This article lists and describes the different property list file settings you can add to macOS devices.
+As part of your mobile device management (MDM) solution, use these settings to add the app bundle ID, and add its .plist file.

 These settings are added to a device configuration profile in Intune, and then assigned or deployed to your macOS devices.